FAQ

 A "standalone" release is identical to the normal NPS release but is configured to run from a single folder without installation.
 This allows you to run NPS Image Editor from a flash drive, or from your desktop if you do not have administrator privileges.
 "Uninstallation" is as simple as deleting the folder.

-The main disadvantages of running standalone releases are slower performance (see below) and lack of shell integration (right-click -> Open With... -> NPS).
-You also need to ensure proper writability to the installation directory and will need to manually make updates.
+The main disadvantages of running standalone releases are complexity of getting it running and keeping it updated.
+For example, you will need to manually download an entire package and manually update the files that changed (or migrate your settings).
 Windows SmartScreen Filter also doesn't seem to like it when you run extensions from a file downloaded off the internet.
 Thus the standalone install is not recommended for most users unless you know exactly what you're doing.

 Why are you offering NPS for free?
 Will this always be the case?